-Furthermore, children need foster carers to hear their voices and help when scared; more importantly, children will learn to trust again.
+Furthermore, children need foster carers to hear their voices and help when they are scared; more importantly, they will learn to trust again.

 Vulnerable children do not need bedrooms in care homes; they need stability in a safe and loving fostering family home where the monsters are chased away, a home where they genuinely feel they belong.

 Can you be a ‘safe place’ that children in care need?

 Verve proudly works together with Not for Profit fostering charities that offer outstanding support to the foster families that represent them.